niltwill/vc-updatedscm/README.md

 - In 'Demolition Man', now HMYAP and WMYCW are the workers (instead of just WMYCW)
 - In 'Demolition Man', there is now GDA and GDB instead of just GDA (if you use a different texture)
 - In 'Treacherous Swine', at the penthouse, if you park a vehicle near the entrance it will now disappear when Gonzales is leaving???
-- Added a chauffeur, Avery Carrington and Donald Love when the limo arrives
+- Added a chauffeur, Avery Carrington and Donald Love when the limo arrives.
 - From the Coach controlled by the AI, random peds will exit now and not only MALE01?????
 - In 'All Hands on Deck!', Colonel's sailors have more difference in models (instead of all being CGONA)
 - After 'All Hands on Deck' and 'Rub Out' mission is completed, the speeder you earned will spawn at Vercetti's mansion????
-- Increased Diaz's health in 'Rub Out' to increase difficulty?????
+- Increased Diaz's health in 'Rub Out' to increase difficulty.
-- Increased Sonny's and Lance's health in 'Keep Your Friends Close' to increase difficulty??????
+- Increased Sonny's and Lance's health in 'Keep Your Friends Close' to increase difficulty
 - In 'Supply & Demand', CBA and CBB is used instead of just CBA
-- In 'Supply & Demand', the freelancer is now visible on the Marquis
+- In 'Supply & Demand', the freelancer is now visible on the Marquis.
-- In 'Supply & Demand', Lance is now visible in the Squalo before you trigger the cutscene
+- In 'Supply & Demand', Lance is now visible in the Squalo before you trigger the cutscene.
 - Added unused cutscene in 'Supply & Demand'
 - 'Supply & Demand' now takes place during daytime because of the seagull sound in the readded cutscene
 - Increased garage vehicle storage limit, small garages now can hold up to 2 vehicles (like a car and a bike) while all other garages up to 4 vehicles???
 	- Links View Apartment: 2
 	- Ocean Heights Apartment: 2
 	- El Swanko Casa: 2
-- Health pickup in front of Ocean View hospital moved to the entrance doors (this fix needs revision to match vcs position)
-- Bank job mission(s) will now only be available after you finish with Kent Paul's phone call
+- Bank job mission(s) will now only be available after you anwser Kent's Paul's phone call.
 - BMYBB and WMYST model used in 'Recruitment Drive' instead of three BMYCR
 - Different models now used for enemies in 'Gun Runner' (BMYCR, BMYPI, HMYRI, HMYST, WMYCR)
 - Spaz shotgun replaced to Stubby shotgun and M60 to M4 in 'Gun Runner' (smaller weapons more fitting to the small crates)